ethpm/ethpm-spec/docs/source/v3-package-spec.rst

 A *Sources* object is defined to have the following fields.

-  :Key: A global identifier for the source file. (string)
+  :Key: A unique identifier for the source file. (string)
   :Value: `SourceObject`_

 .. _SourceObject: